 Head of Sainsbury’s Life Insurance, Helen Williams, has said: “Worryingly, our research suggests modern family units are much less likely to protect their dependents with life insurance or critical illness cover than the traditional notion of a stereotypical family.

 “Whatever the make-up of your family, it’s important to ensure you and your dependents are financially protected.
 Having life insurance and critical illness cover gives you peace of mind that if you or your partner dies or cannot work due to illness, you could have one less thing to worry about at a difficult time.”

-In related news, another supermarket chain has announced that they are to put more focus onto financial products in their stores.
+In related news, another supermarket chain has announced that they are to put more focus on financial products in their stores.

-The supermarket chain Asda, have announced that they will launch Asda Money, in order to promote products such as currency exchange, insurance and credit cards.
+The supermarket chain Asda has announced that they will launch Asda Money, to promote products such as currency exchange, insurance, and credit cards.

-However, unlike similar schemes currently run in Sainsbury’s and Tesco stores, Asda Money will only be able to promote products provided by specialist companies as they do not have their own banking licence.
+However, unlike similar schemes currently run in Sainsbury’s and Tesco stores, Asda Money will only be able to promote products provided by specialist companies as they do not have their own banking license.

 What This Means to You

 If you haven’t really thought about taking out life insurance or critical health cover, it may be time to do so.
 Just taking out this form of cover could end up saving you and your family hundreds should the worst happen.